-New York begs for federal help over coronavirus as Fed sets up fiscal supports
+U.S. states, cities beg for coronavirus help; Fed tries to shield economy

 The number of cases nationwide topped 40,000 as of Monday morning, 481 of whom have died.

-“The Fed is proving that it can and will do anything in its power to support the economy,” said Steve Chiavarone, portfolio manager and equity strategist at Federated Hermes.
+“The Fed is proving that it can and will do anything in its power to support the economy,” said Steve Chiavarone, portfolio manager and equity strategist at investment management firm Federated Hermes.

-U.S. stock futures rose more than 3% after the Fed’s moves but the market still slipped on opening, with the Dow Jones and S&P 500 down more than 2%.
+U.S. stock futures rose more than 3% after the Fed’s moves but the market still slipped on opening.
+The Dow was down 0.4% at midday after briefly falling past 4% down in late morning.

-U.S. Treasury Secretary Steve Mnuchin called on the Senate to quickly pass its bill but in the meantime urged businesses, especially the small businesses most immediately affected by the crisis, to try to hold on.

-General Electric Co’s (GE.N) aviation unit plans to cut its total U.S. workforce by about 10%, Chief Executive Officer Larry Culp said on Monday, as airlines delay purchases because of the pandemic.

 U.S. Surgeon General Jerome Adams pleaded with Americans to heed official warnings to stay at home.